Inteliboi/ShareX-Custom-Upload/README.md

 1. Open `example.sxcu` with a text editor.
 2. Change `YOUR_KEY_HERE` to to your key.
 3. Change `http://yourdomain.com/upload.php` and `http://yourdomain.com/i/$json:url$` to your domain.

-## Support
-Contact `memex#3981` on Discord.
-Ask me nicely for help with this and be patient.
-Please don't spam me!